This two-year part-time programme is a core practitioner training leading to qualification as a general counsellor.

 Course Overview

 The course comprises 300 Guided learning hours, over 22 live teaching weekends, supported by comprehensive home study materials and online modules, accessed via our e-learning platform.
-The course in run in a synchronous hybrid format, with both online and in person access, and 70% of the course must be attended in person.
+70% of the course must be attended in person in our training rooms in Letchworth Garden City.

 Course Dates